Infant formula stockpile for the U.S. suggested by FDA chief - NewsBreak

 Supply chains

-In addition to suggesting an infant formula stockpile, Califf said his agency needs better insight into the different infant formula manufacturers’ supply chains.
+In addition to suggesting U.S. lawmakers and the FDA consider creating an infant formula stockpile, Califf said his agency needs better insight into the different infant formula manufacturers’ supply chains.

 “If that plant had been hit by a tornado, instead of a quality problem, the same issue would be in front of us now,” Califf said.